xregistry/spec/core/spec.md

 as `prop1['my.name'].prop2` if `my.name` is the name of one attribute.

-There MAY be multiple `PATH`s specified, either as comma separated values on a single `inline` query parameter or via multiple `inline` query parameters.
+There MAY be multiple `PATH`s specified, either as comma separated values on a single `?inline` query parameter or via multiple `?inline` query parameters.
 Absence of a `PATH`, or a `PATH` value of `*` indicates that all nested inlinable attributes MUST be inlined on all levels of the data returned.